google/zx/docs/migration-from-v7.md

 # Migration from v7 to v8

-[v8.0.0 release](https://github.com/google/zx/releases/tag/8.0.0) brought many features, improvements and fixes, but also has introduced a few breaking changes.
+[v8.0.0 release](https://github.com/google/zx/releases/tag/8.0.0) brought many features, improvements, optimizations and fixes, but also has introduced a few breaking changes.
+Fortunately, everything can be restored and legacy v7 scripts can still run with minor configurations.

 1. `$.verbose` is set to `false` by default, but errors are still printed to `stderr`.
 Set `$.quiet = true` to suppress any output.
 ```js